Skip to main content

 Important note: If you are unable to immediately answer a question or provide evidence, please explain to the officer that additional time is needed.
 If the immigration officer requests information/documentation that is not readily available, you should promptly provide it afterwards.

 Once the home/site visit is complete, please contact BDV to let us know about the visit and what information was requested.
-Please reach out to Corrie McKee (cmckee@bdvsolutions.com) Director of Client Services, and Chris Richardson (crichardson@bdvsolutions.com) our COO and General Counsel.
+Please reach out to Corrie McKee (cmckee@bdvsolutions.com) Director of Client Services, and Chris Richardson (crichardson@bdvsolutions.com) our President and General Counsel.

 How can you prepare for a home/site visit?